-An introduction to the internet and web programming.
+An introduction to the Internet and Web programming.
 Topics will include fundamentals of the Internet with existing and evolving technologies.
 Focuses on Web page development using basic and advanced programming techniques.
 Weekly scheduled laboratory and unscheduled laboratory.
 3 credits.
+(3 plus 0)

-IS 2200 Developing Business Solutions Prerequisite: IS 1100 or IS 1150; ACC 1010 or 0L 3400.
+IS 2200 Developing Business Solutions

+Prerequisite: IS 1100 or IS 1150; ACC 1010 or OL 3400.

 An introduction to solving business problems through the application of information technology.
 Using spreadsheet and database productivity software students solve problems including inventory management, accounts receivable and payable, payroll, financial analysis, sensitivity analysis, human resource tracking and small application development.
-Topics such as worksheet formatting, Macro building, financial functions, data and regression analysis, database design, queries and sorting, interface design, business and marketing research, and competitive intelligence are covered.
+Topics such as worksheet formatting, Macro building, financial functions, data and regression analysis, database design, queries and sorting, interface design are covered.
 3 credits.
+(3 plus 0)